gabrieldhofer/MMU/README.md

 ```
 /********************************************//**
  *    8 bits in the page offset
- *    4 bits for virtual pages
+ *    4 bits for the virtual page number
- *    3 bits for physical pages
+ *    3 bits for the physical page number
- *
- *    based on the example in the
- *    MIT OpenCourseWare slides
  ***********************************************/
 const int p = 8;
 const int v = 4;